Beaufort & Blake: 5 Occasions A Tie Is An Absolute Must

 A JOB INTERVIEW

 The tie is not a workplace accessory but a clear demarcation between work and play.
 For when we remove our ties, we’re telling our bodies that it’s time to relax.
 Tie time belongs to the hours of earning and learning, open neck time belongs to the hours of burning.
 So if you want that dream job or even a promotion then a silk tie is an absolute must.
 “But Mark Zukerberg doesn’t wear a tie”, I hear you say.
 Correct.
 But life’s too short to take style tips from a man that wears a grey t-shirt to work everyday.

-Which tie to wear: Stay sharp with the Navy Elephant Print Silk Tie
+Which tie to wear: Stay sharp with the Blue Elephant Print Silk Tie.

 Before you even think it – no, we don’t mean novelty ties.
 Never ever consider wearing a novelty tie, unless in doing so raises considerable amounts of money for charity.
 At the start of the day throw on a tie to set your Christmas off with the right tone, although we would recommend a v-neck jumper on top to prevent the silk from dipping in the cranberry sauce.
 Christmas is a time for eating, drinking and festive tradition - spending the whole day in pyjamas slobbed in front of the TV certainly doth butter no parsnips.

-Which tie to wear: It’s got to be festive – choose the Red Elephant Silk Print Tie
+Which tie to wear: It’s got to be festive – choose the Red Pheasant Tie.

 VISITING YOUR LOVED ONE’S GRANDPARENTS